neuralmagic/sparseml/integrations/timm/README.md

 ## Script
-`examples/timm-sparseml/main.py` modifies
+`integrations/timm/main.py` modifies
 [`train.py`](https://github.com/rwightman/pytorch-image-models/blob/master/train.py)
-from pytorch-image-models to include a `sparseml-recipe-path` argument to run SparseML optimizations with.
+from pytorch-image-models to include a `sparseml-recipe` argument to run SparseML optimizations with.
 This can be a file path to a local SparseML recipe or a SparseZoo model stub prefixed by `zoo:` such as `zoo:cv-classification/resnet_v1-50/pytorch-rwightman/imagenet-augmented/pruned_quant-aggressive`.